-This Management's Discussion and Analysis ("MD&A") has been prepared as of December 28, 2023, and should be read in conjunction with the consolidated financial statements of Gatekeeper Systems Inc. ("Gatekeeper", "GSI" or the "Company") for the year ended August 31, 2023 and the related notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management's Discussion and Analysis ("MD&A") has been prepared as of January 29, 2024, and should be read in conjunction with the consolidated financial statements of Gatekeeper Systems Inc. ("Gatekeeper", "GSI" or the "Company") for the three months ended November 30, 2023 and the related notes thereto, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All dollar figures are expressed in Canadian dollars unless otherwise stated.